Bzver/CDDA-Tileset-Viewer/README.md

 You have two options for installation:

 1.  **Download the executable:**
-    * Simply download the latest V1.0 executable from the [releases page](Link to your releases page - you'll need to add this link).
+    * Simply download the latest V1.0 executable.
     * Run the downloaded executable file.

 2.  **Run from source:**